timgrossinger/modsecurityhelpers3/README.md

 # modsecurityhelpers
 Helpers for modsecurity Logs

-The helpers at the moment
+The helpers at the moment:
 - 1 additional rule that logs the anomaly score even when the request isn't intercepted
 - 1 script that greps and filters todays logs for relevant data.